*Updated February 9, 2022

 The final takeaway is that when you see “Updates from Google” from within your dashboard, those edits have already been published.

 If you see this in your dashboard, carefully review those edits and fix any incorrect information.
 Google sends out alert emails to the managers and owners on the listings when something has been updated in your google listing, so make sure to check that email account regularly.
-The longer you have incorrect information on your GMB listing, the more harm it can do to your business.
+The longer you have incorrect information on your GBP listing, the more harm it can do to your business.

 Contact Top Rated SEO Experts At Sterling Sky Inc.

-If you’re a local business that needs help with their Google My Business listing or their business’s online presence on Google and other search engines, at Sterling Sky we can help.
+If you’re a local business that needs help with their Google Business Profile listing or their business’s online presence on Google and other search engines, at Sterling Sky we can help.
 We offer SEO audits, consulting, or monthly local SEO services.
 Contact our office today for more information.